-Dr Gregor Virant is international consultant and part-time professor of public administration and administrative law at the University of Ljubljana.
+Dr Gregor Virant is head of SIGMA (Support for Improvement in Governance and Management) is a joint initiative of the Organisation for Economic Co-operation and Development and the European Union.
+He worked as an international consultant and part-time professor of public administration and administrative law at the University of Ljubljana.
 He served as state secretary for public administration in Slovenia from 2000-2004 and was responsible for the preparation of Slovenian public administration for accession to the EU, including the reform of civil service.
 From 2004 to 2008 he served as minister for public administration and carried out several successful reforms in the areas of administrative burden reduction, improvement of administrative services quality and e-government.
 He led negotiations with public sector trade unions for a new salary system and successfully brought it to an end by signing collective agreements in 2008.
-Some of the projects that were developed under his leadership were internationally recognized (one stop shop project for starting up a business received a UNPS award, Slovenia ranked 2nd in the EU in the area of sophistication of online services in the EU sponsored Cap gemini survey in 2007).
-From December 2011 to February 2013 he served as speaker of national parliament, from 2013 to 2014 as minister of interior, reponsible also for public aministration.
-As international consultant, he has been cooperating with several international organizations (WB, UNDP, EC, OECD, Council of Europe) and consultancy companies, mostly on projects in the Western Balkan and Ukraine.
-Currently he is head of PAR team in the Delivery unit, a UNDP project supporting the Prime Minister of Serbia, and head of a EU high-level Advisory Group for PAR in Ukraine.
+Some of the projects that were developed under his leadership were internationally recognized (one-stop-shop project for starting up a business received a UNPS award, Slovenia ranked 2nd in the EU in the area of sophistication of online services in the EU sponsored Cap Gemini survey in 2007).
+From December 2011 to February 2013 he served as speaker of the national parliament, from 2013 to 2014 as minister of interior, responsible also for public administration.
+As an international consultant, he has been cooperating with several international organizations (WB, UNDP, EC, OECD, Council of Europe) and consultancy companies, mostly on projects in the Western Balkan and Ukraine.
+He was head of PAR team in the Delivery unit, a UNDP project supporting the Prime Minister of Serbia, and head of an EU high-level Advisory Group for PAR in Ukraine.

 Thomas Prorok is Deputy Managing Director of the Austrian based KDZ Centre for Public Administration Research.
 Since more than 15 years he is working in the field of Public Administration Reform, Decentralisation and Local Governments as well as EU-Integration.
 Thomas is Head of the “Austrian CAF-Center” which is the European system for quality management in the public sector.
 And he was programme-manager of LOGON – the Local Governments Network for EU-Integration.